-Full disclosure: CheapTickets sent me and a friend to Japan.
+Full disclosure: CheapTickets sent me to Japan.
 This means they paid for my flight and accommodations, but I paid for my own meals and all of the activities.
-I also chose my own accomodations.
+I also chose my own accommodations.

-I have visited Japan three times but never used the JR pass since I was either not moving around much or was staying only for a few days, so it wouldn’t have been economical to get the pass.
+I have been to Japan three times before, but I’ve never used the JR pass since I was either not moving around much or was staying only for a few days, so it wouldn’t have been economical to get the pass.
 So I was pretty excited this time when I realized that getting a JR pass for this trip actually makes sense!

 JR pass is a form of rail pass that gives you unlimited access to all JR trains in Japan for 7, 14 or 21 days.
 I bolded the JR train part for emphasis since this gets confusing for some people – in Japan, there are many train companies and Japan Rail (JR) is one of them, and this pass is only valid for JR trains.

 For more information on the pass validity, I found this page to be very useful.
 Since I was in Kyushu for 7 days and will be moving around a lot, it made sense for me to get the 7-day ticket for 29,110 yen (US$270).

 How do I find out the train schedules?

 Surprisingly, the most user-friendly way is through Google Maps!
 Use the public transport filter (The icon that looks like a train) and play with the “Depart at” filter to see the next train available from point A to B. I find their schedule to be quite accurate.